AriFordsham/GHCWiki/faq.md

 Please feel free to add stuff here (login **guest**, password **guest**).

+This page is rather long.
+We've started to add some sub-headings, but would welcome your help in making it better organsised.

+---

+# GHC on particular platforms

 ## How do I port GHC to platform X?